rust-lang/rust/doc/tutorial.md

 let mut count = 0;

 while count < 10 {
-    println!("count: {}", count);
+    println!("count is {}", count);
     count += 1;
 }
 ~~~~

-Although Rust can almost always infer the types of local variables, you
+Although Rust can almost always infer the types of local variables, you can
-can specify a variable's type by following it with a colon, then the type
+specify a variable's type by following it in the `let` with a colon, then the
-name.
+type name.
 Static items, on the other hand, always require a type annotation.

 ~~~~
 static MONSTER_FACTOR: f64 = 57.8;